-Impairment losses on financial assets is approximately HK\$504.3 million for the Reporting Period, representing an increase in impairment losses of approximately HK\$406.3 million from approximately HK\$98.0 million impairment losses recorded in the previous corresponding period ended 31 March 2021.
+Impairment losses on financial assets is approximately HK\$77.8 million for the Reporting Period, representing a decrease in impairment losses of approximately HK\$426.5 million from approximately HK\$504.3 million impairment losses recorded in the previous corresponding period ended 31 March 2022.

-The continuous impact of COVID-19 pandemic, the liquidity crisis of the property developers (and the property market in general in the PRC) and geopolitical instability are some of the significant factors causing continuing material adverse impacts on the businesses of the customers of the Group (mostly SMEs) and hence the financial performance of the Financial Leasing Business of the Group and in particular:
+The complex and volatile domestic and external environment has continued to cause significant material adverse impacts on the businesses of the customers of the Group (mostly SMEs) and hence the financial performance of the financial leasing business of the Group and in particular:

-- (i) COVID-19 pandemic has caused significant material adverse effects on the businesses and cashflows of the SME customers of the Group and their abilities to make repayments to the Group (affecting recovery of outstanding loans of the Group); - (ii) the worsening market condition in the PRC property sector has caused significant material adverse effects on the property value of the properties held by the SME customers of the Group, including their abilities to liquidate these properties or obtain financing on these properties, and hence their abilities to make repayments to the Group (affecting recovery of outstanding loans of the Group); - (iii) the significant decline in the value of the proposed collaterals (a large number of which are properties) has reduced the number of eligible customers for the Financial Leasing Business of the Group (affecting approval of new loans of the Group); - (iv) the significant decline in the value of the collaterals held by the Group also adversely affected the Group's ability to liquidate such collaterals due to the diminishing number of potential purchasers at the intended price level (affecting recovery of outstanding loans of the Group); and - (v) the worsening business conditions of the SME customers of the Group coupled with the effect of rapidly declining value of the collaterals and proposed collaterals have posed significant challenges for all money lender businesses in the PRC, including the Group in the past few years; - (vi) the geopolitical conflicts and warfare in recent years have significantly dampened global investments and business activities affecting the customers of the Group who may be manufacturing and export-oriented and in turn affected their abilities to make repayments to the Group.
+- (i) The subsides of the pandemic and the recovery of economy upon the full-lifting of travel restrictions during the first quarter of 2023 has not been as optimistic as expected.
+The effects of the pandemic have continued to cause significant material adverse effects on the businesses and cash flows of the SME customers of the Group and their abilities to make repayments to the Group (affecting recovery of outstanding loans of the Group). - the worsening market condition in the PRC property sector has caused significant material adverse effects on the property value of the properties held by the SME customers of the Group, including their abilities to liquidate these properties or obtain financing on these properties, and hence their abilities to make repayments to the Group (affecting recovery of outstanding loans of the Group); - (iii) the significant decline in the value of the proposed collaterals (a large number of which are properties) has reduced the number of eligible customers for the financial leasing business of the Group (affecting approval of new loans of the Group); - (iv) the significant decline in the value of the collaterals held by the Group also adversely affected the Group's ability to liquidate such collaterals due to the diminishing number of potential purchasers at the intended price level (affecting recovery of outstanding loans of the Group); and - (v) the worsening business conditions of the SME customers of the Group coupled with the effect of rapidly declining value of the collaterals and proposed collaterals have posed significant challenges for all money lender businesses in the PRC, including the Group in the past few years.